File: crypto/classical.tex, r1964

 We will now look at the Caesar cipher from a mathematical perspective.
 By treating each letter in the alphabet as a number, we can write equations that define the encrypt and decrypt operations on each letter.

-In the equations, P is the numerical value of a plaintext letter.
+In the equations, is the numerical value of a plaintext letter.
 Letters are numbered in alphabetical order starting at 0.
 That is, a=0, b=1, …, z=25.
-Similarly, K and C are the numerical values of the key and ciphertext letter, respectively.
+Similarly, and are the numerical values of the key and ciphertext letter, respectively.
 Shifting to the right in encryption is addition, while shifting to the left in decryption is subtraction.
 To cater for the wrap around (e.g. when the letter z is reacher), the last step is to mod by the total number of characters in the alphabet.

 Exercise 6.3 (Caesar Cipher, formal).
 Consider the following mapping.